What’s serial fiction?

 How much do I need to start publishing?

 Opinions vary.
 Some people are proponents of having a backlog of chapters so that you’ll have a buffer to eat through in case of various life events.
 Personally, I’ve seen a lot of people with backlogs chew through them at a steady pace until they’re writing as they go with no backlog to speak of.
-I would recommend writing enough that you know what you’re doing with the story and trying not to go by the seat of your pants, but that doesn’t mean that you need a backlog.
+I would recommend writing enough that you know what you’re doing with the story and trying not to fly by the seat of your pants, but that doesn’t mean that you need a backlog.
 Some of this will depend on your release schedule.

 What should my release schedule be?